Unboxed-Software/solana-course/content/movie-review-pt2.md

 # Movie Review Program Pt2

-### List links for further reading here:

--

 # Lesson Objectives

-- Derive a Program Derived Address (PDA)
+- Describe the process of creating a new account using a Program Derived Address (PDA)
+- Use seeds to derive a PDA
+- Use the space required by an account to calculate the amount of rent (in lamports) a user must allocate
-- Invoke the System Program to create a new account using a PDA
+- Use a Cross Program Invocation (CPI) to initialize an account with a PDA as the address of the new account
-- Serialize data to the PDA account
+- Explain how to update the data stored on a new account

 # TL;DR